ITfoxtec/FoxIDs/docs/description.md

 Hosting:

-- FoxIDs SaaS is available at [FoxIDs Cloud](https://www.foxids.com/action/createtenant) as an Identity Services (IDS).
+- FoxIDs SaaS is available at [FoxIDs Cloud](https://www.foxids.com/action/createtenant) as an Identity Service (IDS).
 - You can [deploy](deployment.md) FoxIDs anywhere using Docker or Kubernetes (K8s).

 > For more information please see the [get started](get-started.md) guide.